Tale of the Tait | Kansas vs. Villanova may look different this time, but Saturday’s showdown features plenty of meaningful storylines

 You remember Cremo, don’t you?

-The former University of Albany shooting guard who was one of the hottest graduate transfers on the market last offseason, chose Villanova over Kansas after visiting KU while making his decision.
+The former University of Albany shooting guard, who was one of the hottest graduate transfers on the market last offseason, chose Villanova over Kansas after visiting KU while making his decision.

 After averaging 17.8 points per game for Albany during the 2017-18 season — along with 4.1 rebounds and 3.8 assists — the former first team all-America East Conference selection is averaging 21 minutes per game for Villanova and has made one start while playing in all 10 games for Nova so far.